Yskaa91/e-inkDashboardExtended/README.md

 ## Requirements
 The web application requires a more or less modern browser (version not older than 5 years), and will not work in Internet Explorer browser.
 Some device performance and sufficient e-ink screen refresh rate are also required.
 However, all modern e-book type devices have the required features.

-## Dependencies
-Collision alerting requires the [collision-detector](https://www.npmjs.com/package/collision-detector) extension to be installed in SignalK.
-The use of a [GaladrielMap](https://www.npmjs.com/package/galadrielmap_sk) chartplotter is highly recommended for Man Overboard notification.

 ## Installation
-e-inkdashboardmodern is a SignalK web application (Webapps), and can be installed in the SignalK environment in the usual way from the Appstore in the SignalK Administrative Interface.
+e-inkdashboardextended is a SignalK web application (Webapps), and can be installed in the SignalK environment in the usual way from the Appstore in the SignalK Administrative Interface.

 ## Launch
-In the SignalK Administration Interface, select Webapps -> E-InkDashboardModern SignalK Edition
+In the SignalK Administration Interface, select Webapps -> E-InkDashboardExtended SignalK Edition

 ## Support
 Please submit bugs and feature requests to [Github](https://github.com/Yskaa91/e-inkDashboardExtended/issues)